Butler–Tarkington, Indianapolis

-Butler–Tarkington is a neighborhood on the north side of Indianapolis with the following borders: 38th Street and Crown Hill Cemetery to the south, the Central Canal and Westfield Boulevard to the north, Michigan Road to the west, and Meridian Street to the east.
+Butler–Tarkington is a neighborhood on the north side of Indianapolis, Indiana, United States.
+It is bordered by 38th Street and Crown Hill Cemetery to the south, the Indiana Central Canal and Westfield Boulevard to the north, Michigan Road to the west, and Meridian Street to the east.

+History

 The neighborhood began as a farming settlement in the 1840s near what is now the intersection of 38th Street and Illinois Street.
 The settlement was called Mapleton due to the large number of maple trees in the area.
 38th Street, which now forms the southern boundary of the neighborhood, was originally called Maple Road.
 The settlement was connected to the railway system of Indianapolis in the 1860s.
 In 1890, the city's electric street car system ran a line through the neighborhood.
 Mapleton was annexed by Indianapolis in 1902, and most of the rest of the neighborhood was annexed by 1906.
 Residential development took off in the 1910s and 1920s.
 By the end of World War II, the neighborhood was built-out.

-The neighborhood was almost exclusively white up until the mid-1950s when African-Americans began moving into the southwest portion of the neighborhood.
+The neighborhood's demographics was almost exclusively white up until the mid-1950s when African-Americans began moving into the southwest portion of the neighborhood.
 The Butler–Tarkington Neighborhood Association was formed in 1956 to help foster community relations and ease the tensions resulting from racial integration of the neighborhood.
 Today, one-third of the residents are African-American.
 The community continues to be seen as an example of successful neighborhood integration.

 The neighborhood consists mainly of working to upper-middle-class households, with wealthier households inhabiting the much grander homes along the western edge of Meridian Street, and also portions of Illinois Street north of 40th Street.
 Butler–Tarkington is known for its attractive residential architecture.

+The Indiana Governor's Residence has been located in Butler-Tarkington since 1973 when the State of Indiana purchased 4750 North Meridian Street for that purpose.